 So what does that mean, exactly?

 On each page of Press Here, the reader is invited to take some form of action to manipulate the dots in the book.
 They can press, shake, tap, blow or clap, and with each page turn, kids watch with wonder as the multi-colored dots “respond” to the child’s physical input.
 The dots multiply, change sizes, switch colors, travel around the pages. — and sometimes, the reader blows so hard on the book he turns the lights out and some of the dots disappear!

-My son – and subsequently, my students, eat the Press Here book up.
+My son, my students, and every other kid I know eats the Press Here book up.
 Children never fail to squeal with delight as they interact with the dots on every page and make their own magic happen.
 And as if the magic they make isn’t enough, Press Here is a great book to help kids learn how to follow a simple sequence of instructions and to teach children about cause and effect in a fun and unique manner.

 Added bonus — all of the pressing and tapping and shaking and clapping is great for kids who need some help refining their fine motor skills.

-If Herve Tullet’s Press Here book is not already in your library, you need to get it, stat!
+If Herve Tullet’s Press Here book is not already in your library, you need to get it, stat, especially if you have a 3-year-old!
 And the same goes if you are an educator.
-This book makes for a great group read aloud, with kids taking turns — and therefore taking ownership — as they make the magic happen on each page.
+This book makes for a great group read-aloud – with kids taking turns — and therefore taking ownership — as they make the magic happen on each page.